DevOps-Represent/devopsgirls-bootcamp3/3-2-docker-ecs-static-site.md

 Now is time to create the AWS CodePipleline that is a continuous integration and continuous delivery service for fast and reliable application and infrastructure updates.
 You can use CodePipeline to fully model and automate your software release processes.

-2.2.0 Download from the [DevopsGirls' public S3 bucket](https://s3.console.aws.amazon.com/s3/buckets/devopsgirls1) the following files:
+2.2.0 Download the following files from the [DevopsGirls' public S3 bucket]:(https://s3.console.aws.amazon.com/s3/buckets/devopsgirls1)

 ![3-2-3-0-Update-CodeCommit-Repository](https://github.com/DevOps-Girls/devopsgirls-bootcamp3/blob/master/images/3-2-docker-ecs-static-site/3-2-3-0-Update-CodeCommit-Repository.PNG?raw=true)